FilipNest/filter/readme.md

 * `#hashtags` work within messages (the same as switching/adding contexts).
 As do `@mentions`. `@@username` is a private message.
 * You can set global filters for your username to filter out stuff regardless of current context.
 * You can listen to other instances of filters (that's the decentralised part).

+## Quick start for developers

+`npm install filters.social`
+`node start` (will run on port 80 and put files and data in /data directory.
+See config section lower down for more information on settings you can pass in)

 ## Main, slower, about